iltuoconsulenteit/DocCropper/README.md

 When `DOCROPPER_TUNNEL=true` and `cloudflared` is installed, the start scripts launch a temporary Cloudflare Tunnel so the signing link works from outside your LAN.
 The public URL is written to the log.

+Set `DOCROPPER_OPEN_URL` if you want the start scripts and tray helper to open a custom address (for example your Cloudflare tunnel) instead of `http://localhost:PORT`.
+The server also accepts cross-origin requests when you set `DOCROPPER_CORS_ORIGINS` to a comma-separated list of allowed origins or `*` to permit any origin.

 ### Pro OCR (coming soon)